Safety Act (California law)

 The Support Academic Futures and Educators for Today's Youth Act, also known as the AB1955 bill, Safety Act or SAFETY Act, is a first-in-nation act signed and activated by California Governor Gavin Newsom on July 15, 2024.
 The state law allows educators discretion in informing parents of a child's LGBTQ+ identity, but bars disclosure being a requirement.

 The law has become a controversial topic, with many parents and people protesting and proposing to repeal it.
-Elon Musk, CEO of X (Twitter), as well as co-founder of SpaceX, has said that he would move SpaceX and X headquarters (X Corp.) to Starbase, Texas (Brownsville, Texas) and Austin, Texas.
-Musk has already moved SpaceX to Starbase and X Corp. to Bastrop, Texas.
+Elon Musk, CEO of X (Twitter), as well as co-founder of SpaceX, said in July 2024 that he would move SpaceX and X headquarters (X Corp.) to Starbase, Texas (Brownsville, Texas) and Austin, Texas.
+By August 2024, Musk had committed to moving SpaceX to Starbase and X Corp. to Bastrop, Texas.

+The law was challenged in a case which was appealed to the US Supreme Court.
+Its status is currently unclear.

 Law

 According to the Northern California ACLU, the SAFETY act, in addition to preventing forced disclosure of LGBTQ+ identity, would also provide information for parents and education personnel on acceptance and the creation of spaces safe for LGBTQ+ students.